eddiesTime/sme_app/gfm_documentation.md

 #### Introduction

 In this example, I am going to show you how to use the `Stateful Widget` option to manage your application state.
-Stateful Widget is one of Flutter’s three widget types.
+Stateful widget is one of Flutter’s three widget types.
 The implementation of this example is inspired by *Flutter Architecture Samples* [\[28\]](https://github.com/brianegan/flutter_architecture_samples).